netinvent/ipmi-starter/README.md

 # Java security settings

 The security settings are stored in `jre\lib\security\java.security` file.
-The following variables have been adjusted in the bundled JRE
+The following variables have been adjusted in the bundled JDK
 ```
 jdk.disabled.namedCurves = None
 jdk.certpath.disabledAlgorithms=None